psiri/nixos-config/README.md

 ## Credits

 Although I have finally taken the full Nix plunge (converting all my systems over to NixOs), I am still *very* new and tweaking my config daily.
-Along the way I took inspiration (and occasionally code) from the following resources:
+Along the way I took inspiration (and referenced code) from the following resources:

 * [Misterio77](https://github.com/Misterio77/nix-starter-configs) - Fantastic resource for starting out with Nixos flakes.
 Well documented with many helpful inline-comments.
 * [kye](https://codeberg.org/kye/nixos) - Absolutely beautiful Hyprland config with an intuitive, modular repo layout that can easily be adapted to your needs.